ahawkins/hawkins.io/blog/_posts/2014-05-14-fragmentation_in_the_ruby_community.md

 I do not want to see an entire language ecosystem driven by the head of a web framework.
 I don't usually say good things about Javascript, but I envy their diversity.
-The language is used in so many places now that there simply more smart people involved.
+The language is used in so many places now that there are simply more people involved.
 There are the browser framework guys and there is all a bunch of Node community leaders.
 The Ruby community does not have that.
-We one person with his own conference and almost religious following.
+We have one person with his own conference and almost religious following.
 There are Ruby developers in the community that I respect, but it seems like a loose coalition rather than a figurehead.
-I'd like to see the new leaders with wider experience who focus on Ruby itself and not a single use case.
+I'd like to see new leaders with wider experience who focus on Ruby itself and not a single use case.
 Perhaps those of us with experience just need to be more vocal.
 Hopefully we can change the community's direction.